Special Education Guide vs Bildungsberater in Bavaria: Which One Do You Actually Need?

 - Whether your Schulbegleitung application goes to the Bezirk or the Jugendamt based on your child's diagnosis

 When you hire a consultant with this foundation, your sessions are surgical — focused on your specific situation, not on explaining the basics.
-One session at €130 instead of five.
+One focused session at the applicable hourly rate may replace several orientation sessions.

 The State's Free Option: Staatliche Schulberatung